improve-ai/swift-ranker/README.md

      - Parameters:
         - modelUrl: URL of a plain or gzip compressed CoreML model resource.
      - Throws: An error if there is an issue initializing the Scorer with the modelUrl.
     */
     init(modelUrl: URL) throws

     /**
-     Rank the list of items by their scores.
+     Rank the list of items from best to worst (highest to lowest scoring)

      - Parameters:
         - items: The list of items to rank.
-        - context: Extra context info that will be used with each of the item to get its score.

      - Returns: An array of ranked items, sorted by their scores in descending order.

-     - Throws: An error if there is an issue ranking the items.
+     - Throws: An error if items is empty or there is an issue ranking the items.
     */
-    public func rank<T>(items: [T]) throws -> [T] where T: Encodable }
+    public func rank<T>(items: [T]) throws -> [T] where T: Encodable

+    /**
+     Rank the list of items from best to worst (highest to lowest scoring)

+     - Parameters:
+        - items: The list of items to rank.
+        - context: Extra JSON encodable context info that will be used with each of the item to get its score.
+     - Returns: An array of ranked items, sorted by their scores in descending order.
+     - Throws: An error if items is empty or there is an issue ranking the items.
+    */
+    public func rank<T, U>(items: [T], context: U?) throws -> [T] where T: Encodable, U: Encodable {
+}

 /**